FH-Potsdam/doing-projection-mapping/docs/heavym-live.md

 #### Additional Notes

 There are several more things you can do.
-We only scratched only the surface of HeavyM.
-(Explore them at will.)
+We only scratched the surface of HeavyM.
+You can for example:

 - Add several scenes to have different configurations for your effects and overlays.
 - Run the scenes per beat.